-The aim of the acoustic assessment was to study the spatial distribution of fish and zooplankton biomass continuously along our cruise track, on a regional scale.
+The aim of the acoustic assessment carried out was to study the spatial distribution of fish and zooplankton biomass on a regional scale.
 Firstly, the objective was to look for the signature of mesoscale cyclonic and anti cyclonic eddies on the total "acoustic population", including micro organisms and fish.
 A second step will consist in the discrimination of organisms from each other using multi-frequency acoustical records, and in the assessment of integration indexes in order to get localized quantitative information.
 Thirdly, fish and deep scattering layer behaviour will be analysed.
 The overlap of environmental, biological and acoustic data will bring a new insight on the functioning of the ecosystems dynamics.

-Oceanographic measurements and trawl fishing were carried out during the day as well as at night.
-Usually at least one trawl was performed every day in the morning/afternoon and/or at night.
+Oceanographic measurements and trawl fishing were carried at day as well as at night.
+Usually one trawl was performed every day and the were per day - in the morning/afternoon or at night.
 The cruise track was designed in order to conduct detailed description of different mesoscale features in the area.
 The strategy, for acoustic / fishery, consisted of conducting trawling according to the scattering structures observed during the acoustic survey.